mcallen14/forecast-skill-trends/README.md

 # Characterizing Improvements in Ensemble Forecast Skill Over the Last Decade: A Retrospective Analysis of the Hydrologic Ensemble Forecast Service (HEFS)

 This repository contains code and data processing workflows for analyzing the performance of the **Hydrologic Ensemble Forecast Service (HEFS)** at the **California–Nevada River Forecast Center (CNRFC)**.
 The analysis evaluates whether operational streamflow forecasts have improved since HEFS implementation in 2014, and what factors influence forecast performance across sites, lead times, and hydrologic regimes.
-An associated paper has been submitted for peer review, and will be added to this README when available.
+An associated paper has been submitted for peer review (Allen & Steinschneider, 2025), and will be added to this README when available.

 ---